How Spot Arbitrage Tools Work: Mechanics and Examples Overview

 Maximum Volume

 This setting works in a non-obvious way.
-We recommend specifying your deposit amount in it.
-In this case, the bot will automatically calculate spreads for your deposit volume if the possible volume for executing the opportunity turns out to be larger.
-If you don't want to set this setting, you can still recalculate the opportunity.
-To do this, under the detailed information about the opportunity, you need to click the "Recalculate by Volume" button and specify the volume you are interested in.
+It's recommended to specify your deposit amount.
+In this case, the service will automatically calculate spreads for your deposit volume if the possible volume for executing the opportunity is larger.
+If needed, you can recalculate manually — there's a "Recalculate by Volume" button under the detailed opportunity information.

 Maximum Withdrawal Fee